manish2020/CleanCodingPractice/README.md

-# Exercise: Cory House's (Pluralsight) Course on Clean Coding Principles in C#
+# Exercise on Clean Coding Principles in C#
+## From Pluralsight course by Cory House

 Refactored code from the course's exercise files.
 Re-wrote the project before watching the refactoring steps presented on the course.